Using a credit card internationally

 Should I use my credit card overseas?

-Using a credit card when traveling internationally can be more secure and convenient than other payment methods.
+Using a credit card when traveling internationally may be more secure and convenient than some other payment methods.
 And you might not have to convert U.S. dollars to a foreign currency before using your card like you would with cash.
 Plus, if cash is stolen, it can’t be replaced.

 Do credit cards automatically convert currency?